The Mystery of Stonehenge

 We have now answered the questions posed in our introduction, namely, who built Stonehenge, when was it built and why?
 It was built by the Egyptians, or at least enlarged by them.
 It was probably built around 1,500 years B.C., though we incline to the possibility that, like the pyramids of Egypt, it may well be very much older than this.
 Why it was built we discussed in the previous paragraph.
 To say any more would be to enter into speculations and guesswork which we have never done in any of our articles and see no reason to do now, though we are sure some of our readers would like us to!

-We hope to continue these and similar researches in future articles if sufficient numbers of readers ask us to.
-So far, we have received little response to our previous article on Egypt in England in which we mentioned Stonehenge and Avebury.
+In our previous article on Egypt in England we mentioned Stonehenge and Avebury.
 If you combine what we discovered in that article about the many sacred sites in Britain with our discussions in this one, it is clear that this country must have been an important centre of the Mysteries in Europe thousands of years ago.
 Just how large and widespread the temples and schools devoted to the Mysteries were it is impossible to say, but we do not think it is any exaggeration to conclude that the Vatican City is but a small and insignificant shrine in comparison.
 As part of these investigations into the sacred past of the British Isles we discuss the origins, beliefs and wisdom of the Druids in a separate article, published one month after this one.